theturboturnip/wayw/api.md

 	/api/auth/client/ **[REQUIRES CLIENT AUTH]** : Resets the client key so a new client can take the video.
 	/api/auth/control/ **[REQUIRES CONTROL AUTH]** : Resets the control key so a new controller can take control.

-	/api/queue/%d/ **[REQUIRES CONTROL AUTH]** : Removes the item at the specified index in the queue from the queue.
+	/api/queue/%d/ **[REQUIRES CLIENT/CONTROL AUTH]** : Removes the item at the specified index in the queue from the queue.

-### HEAD

-	/api/queue/shift/ **[REQUIRES CLIENT AUTH]** : Removes the item at index 0 of the queue, and returns the new video to play.
-Equivalent to DELETE /api/queue/0 and GET /api/queue/0, but doesn't require control auth.

 ## NOTES